• Skip to main content

 • The stalk of the broccoli can be used.
 Just cut off the very bottom, peel away the tough skin with a knife and chop the stalk for the salad.

 • You can cook the whole package of bacon and chop up the extra to freeze.
-Throw it in pasta, add to a salad, or toss in eggs.
+Throw it in pasta, add it to this Chopped Dinner Salad, or toss it in eggs.

 Reader Interactions